-Net interest margin - the difference between loan revenue and cost of funds - improved from last year's 1.92% to 1.95%, reflecting market conditions that are normalising from the emergency liquidity condition of the pandemic response.
-Provisions for loan impairment declined by \$0.2m to \$0.3m (0.01% of gross loans and advances).
-Loan impairment losses continue to be low, relative to market averages, evidencing the very high quality of QBANK's loan portfolio.
+Provisions for loan impairment increased by \$0.2m to \$0.5m (0.06% of gross loans and advances) and loan impairment losses continue to be low, relative to market averages, evidencing the very high quality of QBANK's loan portfolio.
+Operating expenses increased 11.08% due mainly to higher employee expenses and the planned strategic expenditure on technology and processes to enhance Member experience.